Erd\H{o}s--P\'{o}sa property of cycles that are far apart: Definitions and outline of the proof

 The \defin{length}, $\mathdefin{\len(P)}$, of a path $P$ is the number of edges in $P$.
 The \defin{distance} between two vertices $x$ and $y$ of $G$, denoted by $\mathdefin{\dist_G(x,y)}$, is the length of a shortest path in $G$ with endpoints $x$ and $y$ if there is one, or $\infty$ if there is none.
 For nonempty subsets $X$ and $Y$ of $V(G)$, define $\mathdefin{\dist_G(X,Y)}:=\min\{\dist_G(x,y):(x,y)\in X\times Y\}$.
 For an integer $r\ge 0$ and a vertex $x$ of $G$, the \defin{ball of radius $r$ around $x$} is $\mathdefin{B_G(x,r)}:=\{y\in V(G):\dist_G(x,y)\le r\}$.
 For a subset $X$ of $V(G)$, $\mathdefin{B_G(X,r)}:=\bigcup_{x\in X}B_G(x,r)$.

 Let $G$ be a graph and let $d$ be a nonnegative integer.
 A set $\mathcal{C}$ of cycles in $G$ is a \defin{$d$-packing} if $\dist_G(V(C),V(C'))> d$ for every two distinct $C,C'\in\mathcal{C}$.

 A graph $G$ is \defin{unicyclic} if $G$ contains at most one cycle.
+(In particular, if a unicyclic graph contains a cycle then this cycle must be chordless.)
 Let $r$ be a nonnegative integer and let $G$ be a graph.
 A cycle $C$ in $G$ is \defin{$r$-unicyclic in $G$} if $G[B_G(V(C),r)]$ is unicyclic.
-(Note that every cycle in $G$ is $0$-unicyclic.)
+(Note that every induced cycle in $G$ is $0$-unicyclic.)

+We continue with an overview of the proof of~\cref{thm:main-in-intro}.
+Let $k\geq1$, $d\geq1$, and let $G$ be a graph.
+Suppose that $G$ does not contain a $d$-packing of $k$ cycles (otherwise, we are done).
+The goal is to find a small number of balls (bounded in $k$) of small radii (bounded in $d$) that hit all the cycles in $G$.